Oregon Zoo Lights

 If you visit earlier during the event on a weekday you typically pay $5 less for admission.

 Even though most of the animals are put up they still keep open the viewing areas.
-Which means you can go see the baby elephant, Lily.
-When we got there she was sleeping, but the other elephants kept tapping her until she got up.
+This means you can go see the elephants.
 We didn’t walk through the monkey/gorilla area, but I would guess that you could see them as well.

 Cascade Grill at the Oregon Zoo